plone/Products.PortalTransforms/docs/user_manual.rst

 You can set a simple transformation policies for the transforms tool.
 A policy say that when you try to convert content to a given MIME type, you have to include a given transformation.
-For instance, imagine you have a *html_tidy* tranformation which tidy HTML page, you can say that the transformation path to text/html should include the *html_tidy* transform.
+For instance, imagine you have a *html_tidy* transformation which tidy HTML page, you can say that the transformation path to text/html should include the *html_tidy* transform.